-The above definition of zombie firm allows variation of zombie status across years for a firm, which will result in churns in the set of firms that are zombies.
-One concern for this definition is the potential endogeneity of being zombie firms.
-Specifically, getting more loans may cause firms to become zombies.
-If so, lending boom to zombies late in the service term may not be interpreted as the result of temporary manipulation of lending by local officials.
+The above definition of zombie firms allows for variation in zombie status across years for a firm, which will result in changes in the set of firms that are zombies.
+One concern regarding this definition is the potential endogeneity of zombie firms.
+Specifically, obtaining more loans may cause firms to become zombies.
+Then, a lending boom to zombies late in the service term may not be interpreted as the result of temporary manipulation of lending by local officials.